 From the talking heads on TV to the touring pros themselves, swing speed is all the rage.
 Bryson DeChambeau is the current focus of the discussion, although he’s just doing his thing in order to win more tournaments.
 I don’t think too many others will take the time to put on 40 pounds of muscle to drive the ball another 20-30 yards.
 Or maybe someone will.
 That’s their choice.
 I applaud Bryson for doing what he did.
 It took discipline, courage, and drive.
 Tiger did something similar back in his earlier days, changing from a relatively skinny young man to a bulked up hulk who began to outdrive everyone on the planet.
 And he didn’t do too badly, did he.
 So the adage that if you want to increase distance off the tee, go to the gym holds true, for the most part.

-But when hitting it as far as Bryson gets in your head, like is has Rory, that’s where problems can set in, also has it has with McIlroy.
+But when hitting it as far as Bryson gets in your head, like it had Rory, that’s where problems can set in, as it has with McIlroy.
 Rory hasn’t been playing up to his potential lately, caused, he says, by thinking too much about Bryson and his monstrous drives.
 By trying to emulate The Scientist, Rory’s game is out of kilter.
-His brain is sending signals to his body and his body is shouting back, “Hey, hold on there pard, I can’t do what you’re asking.”
+His brain is sending signals to his body and his body is shouting back, “Hey, hold on there mate, I can’t do what you’re asking.”
 And that may be true of many us who long to hit it farther and straighter off the tee.
 By watching the pros swing faster, we start doing the same, but our bodies may not be as conditioned as theirs.
 Hence, we either injure ourselves in the process, or we get so frustrated with what results, that we get discouraged and lay off the game for a bit.

 Now, laying off the game may not be such a bad idea.
 One of my favorite LPGA pros, Shanshan Feng from China, just took off a year, hardly touching her clubs, and has come back with all cylinders firing at the ANA major.
 She ultimately placed third.
 Bryson, too, took time off during the early part of the pandemic, using his time to bulk up, with only minimal golf practice.
 He also came back, showing no rust whatsoever.